macarooni-man/auto-mcs/amscript-docs.md

 This event is also fired when the amscript engine is restarted, either through the UI or `!ams reload`.

 Since engine restarts create a new memory space, this is useful when an asyncronous task such as a GUI window or another server is running in the background and that process needs to be closed when scripts are reloaded or the server is stopped.
-There are no parameters for this event.

 This example demonstrates how to implement a Tkinter UI that will close and re-open when the engine is restarted: